-As of December 31, 2017, assets blocked pursuant to E.O.s 12947 and 13224 and 18 U.S.C. § 2339B(a)(2), other than assets blocked due to an interest of a state-owned entity belonging to a state sponsor of terrorism, totaled approximately \$44 million.
-These assets are reported in Exhibit A.10
+As of December 31, 2020, assets blocked pursuant to E.O.s 12947 and 13224 and 18 U.S.C. § 2339B(a)(2), other than assets blocked due to an interest of a state-owned entity belonging to a state sponsor of terrorism, totaled approximately \$63 million.
+These assets are reported in Exhibit A.12

 The value, location, and composition of reported blocked assets may change over time based on OFAC's receipt of reports from holders of blocked assets identifying additional assets relating to terrorist entities; updates of information received from holders of blocked accounts on accrued interest and fluctuating market values; and licensing of various transactions in accordance with United States foreign policy and national security objectives and applicable law, such as when OFAC identifies that funds were blocked by U.S. financial institutions as a result of false positive name matches to entries on OFAC's SDN List.
-The primary reasons for major changes in recent years generally involve increases in the amount of blocked assets based upon new listings of or transactions associated with terrorist-related entities or decreases in assets when victims of terrorism obtain blocked assets pursuant to TRIA or similar statutes.11 In some cases, blocked funds reported in Exhibit A involve funds that were sent to third-party organizations that transact with one of the organizations listed in
+The primary reasons for major changes in recent years generally involve increases in the amount of blocked assets based upon new listings of or transactions associated with terrorist-related entities or decreases in assets when victims of terrorism obtain blocked assets pursuant to TRIA or similar statutes.13 In some cases, blocked funds reported in Exhibit A involve funds that were sent to third-party organizations that transact with one of the organizations listed in Exhibit A but that do not appear to support those organizations' policy or strategic objectives.

-10 Funds blocked pursuant to E.O.
+12 Funds blocked pursuant to E.O.
 13224 due to an interest of a state-owned entity belonging to a state sponsor of terrorism are included in Table 1.

-11 Section 201(a) of the TRIA, as amended, provides:
+13 Section 201(a) of the TRIA, as amended, provides: